 The Lincoln Highway Heritage Byway has recently been awarded the designation of national scenic byway.
-Lincoln Hi.
-The Lincoln Highway is Iowa’s longest designated roadway, a historic Iowa and National byway, and the state’s portion of the original Lincoln Highway, the first coast-to-coast improved highway in the United States.
+The Coordinator for this national program will develop and lead efforts to expand this dynamic program along 460 miles in Iowa through 13 counties and 43 communities.
+The Lincoln Highway is Iowa’s longest designated roadway, an historic Iowa and National byway and the state’s portion of the original Lincoln Highway, the first coast-to-coast improved highway in the United States.

 The following duties shall be performed by the Lincoln Highway Heritage Byway Coordinator: